kvarak/dnd/docs/_Classes/wizard.md

 #### Crafting a Spellbook
 If you are trained in arcana and calligraphy tools, you can create a new spellbook by infusing a normal book with 25 gp worth of arcane materials.
 This requires 1 day of dedicated effort and attention, and the process turns 50 pages of the book into pages that can handle the arcane power of spells.

-Note that this does not actually require a book, so you could do the same to a loose pile of pages, to prepare lether to recive spells or even prepare sticks or rock to be used as spells receptacles.
+Note that this does not actually require a book, so you could do the same to a loose pile of pages, to prepare leather to recive spells or even prepare sticks or rock to be used as spells receptacles.

 ### Unusual spellbooks
 While every wizard has a spellbook, the spellbooks themselves can range in design, shape, and quality of material.